shaunreichman/investment_tracker/docs/FRONTEND_REFACTORING_SPEC.md

 - Faster development cycles and easier debugging
 - Reduced bundle size and improved performance
 - Professional-grade architecture that supports team growth
+- **Complex components are broken into focused, testable pieces**
+- **Business logic is extracted into reusable hooks and utilities**
+- **100% functional parity** - no regression in any feature or behavior
+- **100% visual parity** - no changes to UI appearance or user experience

 ## Implementation Strategy